Grief Workshop

 Our grief workshops help people go into the old feelings by going into the body.
 That is where we hold our feelings...in our hearts, muscles, digestive areas, etc. These "gut feelings" are where we need to go.

 We hold fear in our nervous system, anger in our muscles, and grief in our digestive areas.
-Each of these main feelings operates differently....fear contracts us and squeezes us smaller.
-We get tighter, and we want to hide, disappear, or run.
+Each of these core feelings operate differently....fear contracts us and squeezes us smaller.
+We get tighter and want to hide, disappear, or run.
 We can go into a "freeze" state, where thinking or functioning is hard.

 Complicated grief is grief that continues and doesn't seem to heal over time.
 It is often caused by other feelings, such as anger, resentment, or anxiety, that we are holding onto below the grief or mixed in with our grief.

-Our grief workshops in New England focus on the wisdom of your body.
+Our grief workshops in New England focus on the wisdom within your body.
 Our bodies know how to heal emotions.
-Feelings are natural. and we've had them all of our lives.
+Feelings are natural.
+And we've had them all of our lives.

-When a baby is sad, he or she cries.
-When a toddler is upset and angry, he or she naturally expresses anger.
+When a baby is sad, they cry.
+When a toddler is upset and angry, they naturally expresses anger.
 When something scary happens, babies and children express fear.

 At least until a parent stops these natural feelings or makes a child feel shameful for them.